Ty France Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9, the second-best in the league.
+- The Twins have a 3.74 team ERA that ranks second across all league pitching staffs.

-- The Twins' 3.75 team ERA ranks third across all league pitching staffs.
+- The Twins allow the fourth-fewest home runs in baseball (100 total, one per game).

-- Twins pitchers combine to give up 99 home runs (one per game), the seventh-fewest in baseball.
+- Maeda (2-5) takes the mound for the Twins in his ninth start of the season.
+He has a 5.50 ERA in 36 2/3 innings pitched, with 41 strikeouts.

-- His most recent time out was on Saturday, July 8 against the Baltimore Orioles, when the right-hander threw six innings, surrendering one earned run while allowing four hits.
+- His most recent time out came on Saturday against the Oakland Athletics, when the righty tossed three innings, surrendering three earned runs while allowing four hits.

-- The 28-year-old has a 2.61 ERA and 8.6 strikeouts per nine innings in 14 games this season, while allowing a batting average of .207 to his opponents.
+- The 35-year-old has an ERA of 5.50, with 10.3 strikeouts per nine innings, in eight games this season.
+Opponents have a .271 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.